pritamkhose/Chatbot-Python/README.md

 # To Deploy on [Google colab](https://colab.research.google.com)

 Open appColab.ipynb run all script or follow below command.
+Make sure you have configure ".env" file "GoogleCoLab=True" and other variable

 ```sh
 python --version